amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 6. fictituous gambler portfolios ( X=worldview,Y=max overlap w/previous solution,Z=number of tickets  ) -
    This type of feature is arguably the most interesting.
 It is constructed as follows:
-   For each contest, initialize a set of fictitious gamblers, each with a specified "worldview", risk-reward tolerance, and number ofbets.
-For each fictitious gambler, solve the integer programming problem of constructing a number of unique bets (tickets), each maximizing projected fantasy points (enumerated by worldview) subject to feasibility constraints (FanDuel's salary cap, position requirements, etc.) and risk-reward tolerance constraints (maximum number of athelete overlaps to previous integer programming solution).
+   For each contest, initialize a set of fictitious gamblers, each with a specified "worldview", risk-reward tolerance, and number of bets.
+For each fictitious gambler, solve the integer programming problem of constructing a number of unique bets (tickets), each maximizing projected fantasy points (enumerated by worldview) subject to feasibility constraints (FanDuel's salary cap, position requirements, etc.) and risk-reward tolerance constraints (maximum number of athelete overlaps with previous integer programming solution in fictitous gambler's portfolio).
   * 	gpp.fict.proj_X.Y.Z: X=(fantasycrunchers,basketballmonster,their average),Y=(2,4,6); Z=25